 Commentators appear to be particularly struck by the fact that, under Lalu Yadav’s tenure, ‘lower caste’ and ‘untouchable’ agricultural labourers became emboldened in their claims for fair wages and respect from their dominant caste landlords.
 They were also less willing to quietly acquiesce in their own exploitation and discrimination.
 They were more willing and able to retaliate against dominant caste mistreatment of their persons and properties.
 The result was an intensification of Bihar’s infamous caste wars, with Backward Castes and Dalits retaliating against violence perpetrated by militias of the dominant castes.
 For example, in December 1991, members of a dominant caste outfit that went by the name Savarna Liberation Front were alleged to have gangraped and murdered ten Dalit women.
 In February 1992, alleged left-wing militants, all either Dalit or Backward Caste, supposedly massacred thirty-five dominant caste landlords in retribution.
 The opposition Congress party immediately blamed the Yadav leaders of the Janata Dal for fuelling antipathy among the subaltern population against the dominant castes: party leaders directly held the Chief Minister’s incendiary speeches on social justice responsible for the massacre (India Today, 2013; The Independent, 1995).

 Chronicling his travels in rural Bihar at the turn of the millennium, the writer William Dalrymple narrates his exchange with a dominant caste landowner who survived the massacre.
-Describing his travails, Darlymple’s interlocutor confidently declares that this massacre is the handiwork of the Bihar Government, especially Lalu Prasad Yadav.
+Describing his travails, Darlymple’s interlocutor confidently declares that this massacre was the handiwork of the Bihar Government, especially Lalu Prasad Yadav.
 After all, he says, they were on the side of the Dalits.

 “The government will not protect us.
 It is on their side.
 This is the Kali Yug, the epoch of disintegration.
 The lower castes are rising up.
 Everything is falling apart.”